SharePoint/sp-dev-docs/docs/schema/association-element-in-methodinstances-bdcmetadata-schema.md

 <tr class="odd">
 <td align="left"><p>ReturnParameterName</p></td>
 <td align="left"><p>Optional.</p>
 <p>The name of the parameter that contains the ReturnTypeDescriptor of the Association.
-The Direction attribute of the parameter must contain a value of either &quot;Out&quot;, &quot;InOut, or &quot;Return&quot;.</p>
+The Direction attribute of the parameter must contain a value of either "Out", "InOut", or "Return".</p>
 <p>Attribute type: String</p></td>
 </tr>
 <tr class="even">